johnpinos/SQL_Project_Data_Scientist_Jobs_Skills_Analysis/README.md

 - Other relevant skills include Tableau, Pandas, NumPy, Scala, and Kubernetes.

 ![Top Paying Skills][assets\2_top_paying_roles_skills.png]
-*Bar graph visualizing the count of skills for the top 10 paying jobs for data analysts; ChatGPT generated this graph from my SQL query results*
+*Bar graph visualizing the count of skills for the top 10 paying jobs for data scientist; ChatGPT generated this graph from my SQL query results*

 ### 3. Most In-Demand Skills for Data Scientists
 To identify the most sought-after competencies in the job market, I analyzed all remote Data Scientist job postings.
 Based on this analysis, I extracted the five most frequent skills, providing insight into which tools and languages have the greatest practical value today.